bpbond/R-data-picarro/R-data-picarro.md

 6  setosa          5.4   ugly
 ```

+(NB - viewing only a few columns and rows.)
 The `dplyr` package has more varied, faster database-style join operations.

-Summarizing and operating on data
+Summarizing and manipulating data
 ========================================================
 type: section